U.S., Greece call for peaceful resolution of maritime disputes in east Mediterranean

 Pompeo and Greek Development Minister Adonis Georgiadis also signed on Monday a science and technology agreement.
 The two countries want to collaborate on artificial intelligence, cyber security, 5G and privatization of strategic infrastructure, their joint statement said.

-Pompeo was due to meet Greek Prime Minister Kyriakos Mitsotakis and to visit the Souda military base on Crete on Tuesday.
+Pompeo arrived in Crete on Monday evening.
+He was due to stay at the Greek Prime Minister Kyriakos Mitsotakis’ residence and visit the Souda military base on Crete on Tuesday.

 Our Standards: The Thomson Reuters Trust Principles.